 Deacon Richard's home in Hartford was on the south side of the Little River, on the corner where the road from George Steele's intersected the road from the mills to the country.
 He also owned a homelot and other lands in Wethersfield.
 (See his Will below)

 Probate records show death in Hartford, CT.
 Center Church records indicate burial in "Old Burying Ground" on Gold St., near Center Church, Hartford.
 The inventory of his estate amounted to a value of 684-15-00 Pounds.

-Elizabeth Bigelow Butler's date of death appears to be some doubt.
-As shown above, she is listed as dying in 1691, but being buried in the 1650's (This might be a reference to a first wife).
-However Elizabeth is mentioned in Deacon Richard's will of 1672.
-Elizabeth's father was Randall Bigelow (born 1578 in Wrentham, Suffolk, England.
+Elizabeth Bigelow Butler's date of death was listed on my grandmothers records as 1656-7? and a note above it with the 1691 date.
+(See Source document below).
+However Elizabeth is mentioned in Deacon Richard's will of 1672 as well as her own will dated December 1691.
+Elizabeth's father was Randall Bigelow (Spelt Baugley in some documents) (born 1578 in Wrentham, Suffolk, England.
 He died 17 May 1626 in Wrentham, and was buried 17 May 1626.
 His wife was Jane (born 1582) in Wrentham, She died 1 May 1626 in Wrentham and was buried 17 May 1626.

 Additional information for Richard Butler found on Butler Society website:

 Said to have sailed to America on the ship Hector in 1632 with his brother William, leaving two sisters in Essex.
 One sister, Jane, married a "West" and the other married a "Winter".
 Richard's brother William died in Hartford in 1648, the two sisters are mentioned in his will.

 Richard's parents are believed to have been Stephen (born about 1580 in Braintree) and Mary; and Stephen's father, John (born about 1550), by some accounts Stephen died in Hartford CT.